 Realized returns have been reasonable.
 Investors who have been active on the platform for multiple years report net returns (after defaults and late payments) in the 9-11% range, which is broadly consistent with the advertised rates.
 This is a meaningful premium over government bonds and investment-grade corporate debt, though it comes with significantly higher risk.

 Buyback guarantee adds a safety layer.
-Most loans on Debitum come with a buyback obligation from the loan originator.
-If a borrower is late by more than 60 days, the originator repurchases the loan at par value plus accrued interest.
+All loans on Debitum carry a buyback obligation from the loan originator.
+If a loan is more than 90 days overdue, the originator must repurchase it at par value plus accrued interest.
 While this does not eliminate risk (if the originator itself defaults, the guarantee is worthless), it provides meaningful protection against individual borrower defaults and has historically resulted in very low realized loss rates for investors.

 Auto Invest simplifies portfolio management.
 The platform's Auto Invest feature allows you to set criteria (minimum interest rate, maximum duration, preferred originators) and automatically deploy capital as matching loans become available.
 This passive approach is ideal for investors who want consistent exposure without daily monitoring.